 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The American College of Physicians (ACP) released guidelines recently that say that there is no evidence that these types of screenings benefit people with low risk.
+However, if you’re at low risk for heart problems, research shows you may not need a stress test.
+The American College of Physicians (ACP) also has guidelines that say that there is no evidence that these types of screenings benefit people with low risk.

-Coronary heart disease is the single leading cause of death in the United States.
-But the benefits of cardiac screening in low-risk adults have long been questioned, the ACP researchers say.
+Coronary heart disease is the leading cause of death in the United States, but the benefits of cardiac screening in low-risk adults have been questioned.

-The danger with unnecessary stress tests is that they can result in false-positives, which are results indicating a problem that does not actually exist, Dr. Rimmerman says.
-That can lead to more testing that is not needed or can be risky and more complicated, Dr. Rimmerman says.
+Getting unnecessary stress tests can result in false-positives, which are results indicating a problem that doesn’t actually exist.
+That can lead to more testing that is not needed or can be risky and more complicated.

-“There is a time and a place for necessary testing,” Dr. Rimmerman says.
-“This is a best-practice issue and, especially, an issue of what is in the best interests of the patient.”
+“There is a time and a place for necessary testing,” says Dr. Rimmerman.
+“This is a best practice issue and, especially, an issue of what is in the best interests of the patient.”

-Symptoms that may indicate a need for a stress test could include shortness of breath with exertion or discomfort in the chest and other areas of the body, says cardiologist Vladimir Vekstein, MD.
-This is especially true for women.
+You may need a stress test if you’re at risk for heart disease or have symptoms like shortness of breath with exertion or discomfort in the chest and other areas of the body.

-“A stress test is called for when the patient reports atypical symptoms, particularly patients with diabetes and family history of premature coronary artery disease,” Dr. Vekstein says.
+“A stress test is called for when the patient reports atypical symptoms, particularly patients with diabetes and family history of premature coronary artery disease,” he says.